 Buyers guide: The best tyres to get you through the winter

-What to look for in tyres designed for winter riding, training and commuting + our pick of the best
+What to look for in tyres designed for winter riding, training and commuting + 10 of the best winter tyres

 With the onset of winter you might be considering investing in tyres that will better resist punctures, and fortunately there are plenty of winter-specific tyres out there.